goddard-soccer/goddard-soccer.github.io/index.md

         "Brandon has never found Waldo and no longer believes in his existence.", "Brandon wrote a sing-along musical sequel to Bambi where Thumper dies in a bear trap.", "Brandon haggles at the dollar store.",
-    ];
+        "Brandon bought an over the air high definition TV antenna for his Teletubbies onesie.", ];

     function bfactGen() {